snigdhasambitak/p2p-storage-cluster/README.md

 # Results

-The video attaches is a good description of the transfer mechanism and as you can see, when one node is down, the keys from that node get transferred to the successor node.
+The video attached is a good description of the transfer mechanism and as you can see, when one node is down, the keys from that node get transferred to the successor node.